 When you first setup your Pigeonhole, you're asked to specify the start and end dates of when your event will take place.
 This becomes the date range that you can set sessions to be live (you can change your Pigeonhole Duration anytime).

-If the plan duration is insufficient, you can [purchase additional day add-ons] to extend it.
+If the Pigeonhole duration is insufficient, you can [purchase additional day add-ons] to extend it.
 For example, if you purchase two additional day add-ons, your Pigeonhole will have a combined total of 9 (consecutive) days duration.

 Determining the duration needed for your event